cabuelow/blue-forests-app/README.md

 6. - [ ] Remove area suitable for seaweed farming, TNC fisheries layer, and Eger data for now.

+7. - [ ] Make data wrangling a pre-process step, so the app loads final datasets, will save compute time

 #### Decisions decisions

 - [ ] Map at fine scale or coarse-scale?